 Nintendo game libraries are always filled with all sorts of collectibles.
 Between the cult following of the corporate brand and the fact the platforms have played underdogs at times (especially the Gamecube), it’s not a surprise that there are some treasures to be found in the Nintendo library.

-Update: Prices Current As of 05/22/2013
+Update: Prices Current as of March 2019

 Treasured Standard USA Releases

 Pokemon Box isn’t a game but allows players to store and sort Pokemon from the Gameboy Advance Pokemon games.
 In North America, the Pokemon Box was only sold at the Nintendo World store and online, which greatly limited its availability.
 The European version was never sold in stores but available through the Nintendo of Europe loyalty program.
 If you’d like to see the full contents of the Pokemon Box, just check out this photo.

 The Pokemon Box has always held its value rather well, going for $40 to $65 back in 2011 and the breaking into our Top 10 of this guide back in 2013 in the $65 to $183 range.
 But the resurgence of the Pokemon franchise, thanks to Pokemon Go seems to really made a difference.
 Pokemon Go now has beaten out some strong competition to top our North American release list.
 Mint copies may be approaching the $1000 range before too long if demand stay strong!

 In the peak of the Gamecube’s hype Capcom was touting a handful of exclusive [at least intended at first] titles for the Cube that would complement Nintendo’s offerings nicely.
 The Capcom Five got a lot of buzz in 2002 and 2003.
 While some of them later received ports after the Gamecube struggled to battle the PS2 and Xbox, Capcom added another interesting exclusive in the form of Gotcha Force at the tail end of 2003.